simon-ritchie/apysc/docs_src/source/easing_enum.md

 # Easing enum

-This page will explain the `Easing` enum class.
+This page explains the `Easing` enum class.

 ## What class is this?